c-florist/rsvpme/README.md

 ## TODO

+### General functionality

 - [ ] User can create an event
 - [ ] User can edit an event with a link and password
 - [ ] User can delete an event
 - [ ] User can share the event with invitees via a link

+### Event details
+- [ ] Users can share securely to other platforms?
+Maybe Instagram chats / Whatsapp chats etc?
+- [ ] Event address has a map lookup and link
+- [ ] Can add event to calendar via .ics or similar?

 ## UI